 The Austrian Airlines lounge is behind security, but in the completely opposite direction to the Schengen gates on the F pier.

 The lounge is already quite full when I get there.
 The food options are rather nice, though.
 Other than that, the interior design is quite cheap.
-The seats in the dining area are covered in plastic fake leather and aren’t really all that comfortable either.
+The seats in the dining area are covered in fake leather and aren’t really all that comfortable either.

 Eventually, I leave the lounge to walk around a bit and stop me from falling asleep.